|

 India is a diesel-deficit nation and demand has far outstriped supply.
 India's diesel production will not be able to keep pace with the rapidly growing demand.
 With rising crude oil prices, it will have heavy toll on our Import / Export Trade.
 Government's pricing policy allows State owned Oil companies to decide prices of Diesel.
 Diesel price is comparable to petrol.
 Diesel demand in the country is growing at an annual rate of 8%.
 At this rate India will need a brand new 9 Million Tons per year refinery every year.
 The automobile industry has estimates that the share of diesel cars, in overall car sales had crossed the 40% mark in past.
 It is now declining due to comparable price of Diesel.
 The price of fuels is now going to be in line with price of crude oil.
 Hence the Petrol and Diesel prices are now in line with international price levels, which makes BioDiesel economically attractive.

 First Indian BioDiesel Policy was announced on 23rd Dec 2009.
 BioDiesel Policy gives a rough guideline, which was actually proposed many years back.
 Main stumbling blocks are still not resolved.
-There are no Figures or Financial commitments.
 Some of the points are:

 The Minimum Purchase Price (MPP) for BioDiesel by the Oil Marketing Companies (OMCs) will be linked to the prevailing retail diesel price.